Jean-Julien Rojer

 He is a four-time Grand Slam champion, having won 2015 Wimbledon and 2017 US Open with Horia Tecău, the 2022 French Open with Marcelo Arévalo in men's doubles, as well as the 2014 French Open in mixed doubles alongside Anna-Lena Grönefeld.
 By winning the 2022 French Open, Rojer became the oldest major men's doubles champion in the Open Era.
-He has won 35 doubles titles on the ATP Tour, including the 2015 ATP World Tour Finals and three at Masters 1000 level.
+He has won 37 doubles titles on the ATP Tour, including the 2015 ATP World Tour Finals and four at Masters 1000 level.
+He recorded 500 wins in August 2023 at the Canadian Open.

 He attended UCLA where he competed for the UCLA Bruins men's tennis team.
 Since 2012, Rojer has represented the Netherlands in the Davis Cup, having previously represented the Netherlands Antilles from 1999 to 2010.
-He has also competed at the Olympic Games on three occasions.
+He has also competed at the Summer Olympic Games on three occasions.

 World TeamTennis

 Rojer has played four seasons with World TeamTennis, making his debut in 2011 with the St. Louis Aces and earning the 2011 WTT Male Rookie of the Year award.
 He has since played for the Springfield Lasers in 2013, earning the 2013 WTT Male MVP award, and another two seasons in 2017 and 2019.
 It was announced he will be joining the Springfield Lasers during the 2020 WTT season set to begin July 12.